hatchuta-xilinx/Vitis_Libraries/data_compression/L3/demos/lz4_p2p_app/README.md

-This LZ4 P2P Compress application runs with Xilinx compression and standard decompression flow.
+This LZ4 P2P Compress application runs with Xilinx compression and standard decompression flow and currently supported with non P2P flow.

 * Source codes (data_compression): In this folder all the source files are available.
 ```